emqx/emqx-docs/en_US/messaging/publish-and-subscribe.md

 - Publish messages
 - Receive and view messages

-## MQTT X
+## MQTTX

-[MQTT X](https://mqttx.app) is an elegant cross-platform MQTT 5.0 verification tool open-sourced by EMQ.
+[MQTTX](https://mqttx.app) is an elegant cross-platform MQTT 5.0 verification tool open-sourced by EMQ.
 It includes 3 types of tools.

-- MQTT X Client
+- MQTTX Client
-- MQTT X CLI
+- MQTTX CLI
 - MQTT Web

-### MQTT X Client
+### MQTTX Client

-[MQTT X Client](https://mqttx.app) is a cross-platform MQTT desktop client tool.
+[MQTTX Client](https://mqttx.app) is a cross-platform MQTT desktop client tool.
 It provides users with an easy-to-use graphic interface to allow users to quickly create, test MQTT connections, and publish/subscribe MQTT messages.

-Before you test, download, and install the MQTT X Client:
+Before you test, download, and install the MQTTX Client:

-1. Download the installation package from the application store or [MQTT X website](https://mqttx.app/) based on your operating system.
+1. Download the installation package from the application store or [MQTTX website](https://mqttx.app/) based on your operating system.
-2. Install the MQTT X Client.
-For detailed instructions, see [MQTT X - Installation](https://mqttx.app/docs/downloading-and-installation).
+2. Install the MQTTX Client.
+For detailed instructions, see [MQTTX - Installation](https://mqttx.app/docs/downloading-and-installation).

-Follow the instructions below to use the MQTT X desktop client for a simple test:
+Follow the instructions below to use the MQTTX desktop client for a simple test:

-1. Start the MQTT X Client.
+1. Start the MQTTX Client.
 Click the **New Connection** to create an MQTT connection.

 2. Configure the new connection.